phiwemazwi/remaining-data/README.md

 # remaining-data
-A demonstration of remainind data flow
+A backend system that exposes an API to return a subscribers remaining data balance.